 until the solution exceeds saturation.
 Particles then form in a process called nucleation.

 The remaining dissolved gold atoms bind to the nucleation sites and growth occurs.
-See "Producing gold colloids" at
+See "Producing gold colloids" (pdf) from IVD Technology.

 Stock Solutions for 25 batches

 1.0 mM hydrogen tetrachloroaurate: The solid is hygroscopic so purchase HAuCl4.3H2O (Aldrich 244597 or 520918) in 1.0 g quantities and use the entire bottle.
 Dissolve 1.0 g HAuCl4.3H2O in